brianapps/picoface_poc/picorom/notes.md

 Managed to get the pico to perform ROM switching.
 Though things aren't without issues.
 I can't get the FGH rom to work and dumping the gosh one has failed.

+## 10 Jun 2024

+I think the FGH rom switching was down to me modifying the copyright symbol in the gosh rom.
+However timings are very tight.

+Spent quite a while trying to optimise the rom handling routine and implemented something in assembler to ensure the pico responds quickly enough.

+Spent an age this morning trying to trace down intermittent faults, e.g. press space causing crashes in the gosh rom.
+I retraced my steps without success until I realised the edge connector wasn't properly pulled in!

+Enabled autopush on the address reading state machine to save a cycle.